bookofproofs/bookofproofs.github.io/_sources/history/20th-century/loibel.md

 9. Analyzed the neural networks of the brain to elucidate its functional architecture.
 10. Constructed a mathematical model to simulate the dynamics of neural population activity.

-Born 24 May1932, São Paulo, Brazil.
+Born 24 May 1932, São Paulo, Brazil.
 Died 13 November 2013, São Paulo, Brazil.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Loibel/)